 Nominations may be submitted from eligible individuals by the deadline – self-nominations are encouraged.
 In addition, the EC3 Education Committee may suggest up to two additional nominations.

-Candidate nominations should be received by the EC3 Awards Committee on or before the April 15, 2021 deadline to be considered.
+Candidate nominations should be received on or before the April 15, 2021 deadline to be considered.

-All submissions are reviewed by the EC3 Awards Committee and a ranking is established.
-The awards committee makes a recommendation for the recipient of the award to the EC3 Board.
+All submissions are reviewed by an awards panel and a ranking is established.
+The panel makes a recommendation for the recipient of the award to the EC3 Board.

-The award consists of a plaque and a cash prize determined every two years by and subject to the approval of the EC3 Board based on the income reserves of EC3.
+The award consists of a plaque and a cash prize determined annually by and subject to the approval of the EC3 Board based on the income reserves of EC3.

 To nominate, prepare the following: